george-dvoryak/single_sales_bot/README.md

 ### YooKassa (via Telegram Payments)
 Primary payment method using Telegram's native payment interface.
 Requires a provider token from BotFather linked to your YooKassa account.

+**Note:** You can disable the YooKassa payment button by setting `ENABLE_YOOKASSA=False` in your `.env` file.
+When disabled, only the Prodamus payment option will be shown to users.

 ### Prodamus
 Alternative payment gateway for external payments.
 Requires: